-Organising a public housing transfer
+Register for a public housing transfer or tenant exchange

-How to register for a transfer
+Register for a transfer

 1. Complete a registration for transfer